A Space Between

 Though I currently live beside redwoods and oaks in Soquel, California, for twenty-six years I taught abroad in international schools in six different countries, each place holding wonders.
 Amazing things await outside our doors when we look closely with a curious mind and heart.
 Listening and watching for the details of life that speak, I carry my camera and journal with me nearly everywhere.
 They’re a net that helps me gather in the moments that make the world.
 Writing brings me joy.
 It allows me to enter life more deeply and to understand it more fully.
 I hope the words I write touch people’s spirits and affirm their inner selves.

-What others have said about Anna’s writing:
+What others have said about To Find a River

 Comments in response to Anna’s chapbook, Saudade: